19hours/sg-statutes/Acts/Income Tax Act.md

 [24/2001; 21/2003]

-(4) Where writing‑down allowances have been made to any company under this section in respect of any intellectual property rights and, before the end of the writing-down period, any of the following events occurs:
+(4) Where writing-down allowances have been made to any company under this section in respect of any intellectual property rights and, before the end of the writing-down period, any of the following events occurs:

 (a) the rights come to an end without being subsequently revived;